bazqux/bazqux-api/README.md

 marking items read/unread, starring, adding/removing/renaming of
 subscriptions, folders and tags -- everything is supported.

-NB: Starred items and tagging are not yet available in BazQux Reader web interface but already available through API.
+NB: Starred items, tagging and custom subscriptions ordering are not yet available in BazQux Reader web interface but already available through API.

 ### Warning!